vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/04_TEXTUAL_REFERENCES_COMPLETED_BY_JAYARATHA.md

 XI/13
 VII/3119
 Hṛdayabhattaraka
-*The name of the identified text is followed by the relative description as appearing in the T.A. followed by Ahnika/Kärikä number within brackets.
+*The name of the identified text is followed by the relative description as appearing in the T.A. followed by Ahnika/Kārikā number within brackets.
 276
 INTRODUCTION TO THE TANTRĀLOKA
-(Härdeśa, 29.165)
+(Hārdeśa, 29.165)
 XI/113
 VII/3403
 Hṛdayanayarahasya
-(Hrdaya, 3.69) Kälottara
+(Hrdaya, 3.69) Kālottara
 (Tatra tatra, 11.20) Khecarimata
 (Khamata, 29.165)
 II/82